ajostergaard/nbfc-linux/README.md

 If you are lucky, `sudo nbfc config --set auto` will find a matching one and set it.

-`sudo nbfc config --recommend` (required `dmidecode`) will give a list of configuration files that may match your laptop.
+`sudo nbfc config --recommend` (requires `dmidecode`) will give a list of configuration files that may match your laptop.

 With `sudo nbfc config --set <MODEL>` a configuration is selected.